What is Lod & Everything About it in 3D Modelling

 - The structural engineer could model both the beams and kickers at LOD 300 (or better) and use the parametric capabilities of BIM to automatically generate an elevation view equivalent.

-Novatr offers courses on the two most in-demand skills in the AEC industry– BIM Professional Course and Parametric Modelling Course – both taught by industry experts with years of real-world experience working in the industry.
+Novatr offers courses on the two most in-demand skills in the AEC industry– BIM Professional Course and Computational Design Course – both taught by industry experts with years of real-world experience working in the industry.
 You will also get to work on real-life projects to help you learn Revit in detail.

 Go to our Resources page if you want to get more insights on AEC careers, software & tools, and industry trends.